gdeb/netdroid-andrunner/README.md

 Technologies
 ------------
-The client and server are written in javascript (server is run by node.js).
-The javascript code is actually ES6 (mostly for classes and nice syntax), translated to regular JS by traceur.
-The test runner is mocha.
-Task handling is done by gulp.
-Also, an important point is that the client code is modularized by browserify, so it is actually node-compatible (excellent for running tests)
+* ES6 (javascript 6): the client and server are written in javascript (server is run by node.js).
+It is actually ES6 (mostly for classes and nice syntax),
+* traceur: to translate ES6 to regular JS,
+* mocha: test runner.
+* gulp: to handle various tasks.
+I tried grunt, but gulp philosophy is easier for me.
+* browserify:  the client code is modularized by browserify, so it is actually node-compatible (excellent for running tests, and to share code betweet client/server).

 Note that since this is quite a mix of new technologies, and since this is a personal project, support for older browser is not really a concern.
 Especially since I try to use vanilla JS without jquery on the client side.